What Is Epilepsy?

 A typical dinner may include a chicken cutlet or piece of fish, broccoli with cheese, lettuce with mayonnaise, and a whipped cream sundae.
 Vegetables may include celery, cucumbers, or asparagus, cauliflower, and spinach.
 Breakfast might consist of an omelet, bacon, and cocoa with cream.
 (Artificial sweeteners are used for any desserts.)

 The diet is very complex and difficult, as a slight deviation from the diet can provoke a seizure.
 Children cannot take medications that contain sugar (which is common in many drugs produced for children).
 Some sunscreens and lotions contain sorbitol, a carbohydrate that can be absorbed through skin.
-Many children and parents find the diet too difficult or ineffective and stop it after 6 months.
+Many children and parents find the diet too difficult or ineffective and stop it within 6 months.

 Researchers are investigating a modified version of the popular Atkins diet, which does not require the caloric, protein, or fluid restrictions of the ketogenic diet.
 Unlike the traditional Atkins diet, the modified Atkins diet uses less carbohydrates and fatter intake.
 Another alternative is a low glycemic index diet, which contains even fewer carbohydrates than the Atkins diet.
-Still, parents should not put their children on these diets without support from a health care provider.
+Still, parents should not put their children on these diets without support from a provider.

 Side effects or complications that may occur at the start of the diet include: